 Justine M. Kasznica, chair of the Firm's Innovation Practice Group, focuses her practice on providing full service legal and ancillary support to clients that are in the business of creating novel, better or more effective products, processes, services, technologies, or ideas in industries with high growth and high impact potential.
-Her clients span the robotics, aerospace and commercial space, education technology, entertainment technology, healthcare IT, mobile apps and social venture sectors.
+Ms. Kasznica's primary focus is to advance the robotics, aerospace and commercial space industries, but her clients span the education technology, entertainment technology, healthcare IT, mobile apps and social venture markets.
 Clients served by the Innovation Practice Group include technology and high growth potential start-ups, universities and research institutions seeking to commercialize new technologies, later stage companies developing innovative products and services, as well as investors.

 Prior to joining Schnader, Ms. Kasznica served as Executive Director of the University of Pittsburgh School of Law Innovation Practice Institute.
 While at Pitt, she co-founded the course, "Law & Entrepreneurship," which she continues to teach as an Adjunct Professor.

 Ms. Kasznica is a founding member of ReefBot, a collaborative partnership between Carnegie Mellon's Robotic Institute, the Pittsburgh Zoo and PPG Aquarium to develop autonomous underwater vehicles for the purpose of oceanographic exploration and coral reef conservation.

 AREAS OF EXPERIENCE